 Lisbon itinerary: Day 1

-Like I always do, on the first day I focused on Lisbon historical center to explore the heart of the city.
+Like I always do, on the first day, I focused on Lisbon’s historical center to explore the city’s heart.

-You can also explore the city differently, and take advantage of cool experiences like the Half-Day Electric Bike Tour, or the Lisbon Sightseeing Tour by Tuk Tuk.
-This latter might be a good idea if you’re spending 2 days in Lisbon with kids, since climbing the hills is tiring.
+You can also explore the city differently and take advantage of cool experiences like the Half-Day Electric Bike Tour or the Lisbon Sightseeing Tour by Tuk Tuk.
+The latter might be a good idea if you spend 2 days in Lisbon with kids since climbing the hills is tiring.

-A tour provides a great introduction to the best of Lisbon, but if you prefer to do everything independently, here’s my suggested Lisbon itinerary on Day 1.
+A tour provides a great introduction to the best of Lisbon, but if you prefer to do everything independently, here’s my suggested Lisbon itinerary on your first day.

 Rossio Square

-A convenient place to start your visit, regardless of where you are, is the majestic Rossio Square.
+The majestic Rossio Square is a convenient place to start your visit, regardless of where you are.
 Praça do Rossio is indeed an ideal spot to orient yourself and begin appreciating the decadent look that makes Lisbon so unique.

 From Rossio Square, you can choose whether to take your first Lisbon funicular or walk and reach the beautiful garden of São Pedro de Alcantara.
 If you decide to ride the Funicular da Glória, expect it to be very crowded.
-Glória funicular dates back to 1885 and climbs up to São Pedro de Alcântara (Bairro Alto) from Praça dos Restauradores in the Baixa, and is often jam-packed with tourists and locals, the latter heading to the bars of the Barrio Alto during weekends.
+Glória funicular dates back to 1885 and climbs up to São Pedro de Alcântara (Bairro Alto) from Praça dos Restauradores in the Baixa.
+It’s often jam-packed with tourists and locals, the latter heading to the bars of Barrio Alto during weekends.

 São Pedro de Alcântara is one of the many viewpoints (Miradouros), offering beautiful sights of the Baixa and St George’s Castle hill.
 Also, São Pedro de Alcântara is considered one of the most beautiful places to admire the city at sunset.